jyutzler/Bridge-Systems/system.md

    * 5-3-3-2
    * 4=5=2=2 distribution (four spades and five hearts)

+   * 2NT = 13-16 HCP, balanced hand with two-card support for partner.
+   * 3NT = 17–18 HCP, balanced hand with two-card support for partner.
 # Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.